Incorporation for Real Estate Agents (updated July 8, 2020)

 Lower tax rates

-Real estate professionals are currently taxed on all self-employed income at personal tax rates, which are typically higher than corporate rates, leaving fewer available resources for things like advertising, hiring employees, and investing.
+Real estate professionals were previously taxed on all self-employed income at personal tax rates, which are typically higher than corporate rates, leaving fewer available resources for things like advertising, hiring employees and investing.

-In Ontario, the Small Business Deduction allows up to $500,000.00 of active business income to be taxed at the corporate rate of 3.2% for 2020.
+Now, real estate professionals in Ontario who incorporate can take advantage of the Small Business Deduction, which allows up to $500,000.00 of active business income to be taxed at the corporate rate of 3.2% for 2020.
 Income in excess of the small business limit would be taxed at the general corporate rate of 11.5%.
 In contrast, the highest personal tax rate is 53.53%.
 (Note: There are limitations to accessing the small business deduction when a business earns passive income (i.e. from investments) in excess of $50,000.00 in its prior year.)

 A corporation can pay a reasonable salary to employed family members for services provided, which would be a deductible expense for the corporation.
 Family members may also become shareholders of the corporation, subject to tax rules.

-Although incorporation comes with a variety of potential benefits, it is also important to consider the extra compliance requirements and administrative costs that come with incorporating such as filing a separate tax return for the corporation; maintaining accounting records and producing annual financial statements (which means potentially hiring an accountant); payroll remittances and Employer Health Tax and Workplace Safety and Insurance Board requirements for any employees; as well as legal costs associated with incorporating, preparing annual minutes and other filings required by the Business Corporations Act (Ontario), 1990.
+Incorporation comes with a variety of potential benefits, but it is important to be aware of the extra compliance requirements and administrative costs that come with incorporating such as filing a separate tax return for the corporation; maintaining accounting records and producing annual financial statements (which means potentially hiring an accountant); payroll remittances and Employer Health Tax and Workplace Safety and Insurance Board requirements for any employees; as well as legal costs associated with incorporating, preparing annual minutes and other filings required by the Business Corporations Act (Ontario).

-As Bill 145 has only recently been introduced, real estate professionals should stay tuned for further news on the status of its passage.
+Regulations supporting the Trust in Real Estate Services Act have not yet been released.
 Further details can be found by visiting the news section of the Ontario Government or by viewing the bill from the Legislative Assembly of Ontario.